What Is Dyspareunia?

 - Psychological issues (prior negative sexual experiences)

-Your Viva Eve doctor reaches a diagnosis of dyspareunia through a thorough history, examination, and relevant tests.
+Your Viva Eve dyspareunia specialist reaches a diagnosis of dyspareunia through a thorough history, examination, and relevant tests.
 Knowing when your pain started and where you feel it gives your gynecologist clues about your condition.
 Other information — about medications, habits, treatments, or surgeries you have had — paint a clearer picture.
 Tests can range from blood tests to ultrasounds.
 In some cases, a biopsy may be necessary to rule out other causes.

 What are the treatment options for dyspareunia?